tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Aperture-Photometry.rst

-Compare Data & Light curves
+Compare data & light curves
 --------------------------

 We have now created light curve objects using both the SPOC pre-defined